Purpose-built for sleep and circadian science

 What are the minimum device requirements?

-The Android app requires Android 7.0 or later (released 2016), covering the vast majority of active Android devices.
-The iOS app requires iOS 16 or later, compatible with iPhone 8 and newer devices (released 2017).
+The Android app requires Android 7.0 (released 2016) or later.
+The iOS app requires iOS 16 (released 2017) or later, compatible with iPhone 8 and newer devices.
 Browser access works on any modern browser including Chrome, Safari, Firefox, and Edge.

 Does CircadiaLog work offline?

 Yes.
 CircadiaLog is designed offline-first.
-Participants can log sleep diaries, events, shifts, and light exposure entries without an internet connection.
+Participants can log their diaries without an internet connection.
 Entries are stored securely on the device and automatically sync when connectivity returns.
 The app has been designed to support extended offline periods of 40 days or more, suitable for remote fieldwork, expeditions research, or in areas with limited connectivity.
+Please note that EMA questionnaires currently require an internet connection to be delivered and completed; offline EMA support is planned for a future release.

 Is CircadiaLog available in multiple languages?